 Higher layer (layer 3 and above) enhancements that are required to support this standard

-The purpose of this standard is to provide a framework with several knobs so that the experience of mobile users can be enhanced while they are performing functions such as, handovers between heterogeneous networks, managing link layer radio resources with or without presence of software defined networking, and obtaining group keys for home energy management systems via multicast group management.
+The purpose of this standard is to provide a framework with several knobs so that they can be utilized to enhance the experience of mobile users while they are performing functions such as, handovers between heterogeneous networks when mobile, managing link layer radio resources with or without presence of software defined networking, and obtaining group keys for home energy management systems via multicast group management.

 This standard supports another important aspect of optimized performance enhancement through link adaptation.
 For example, a user can choose an application that requires a higher data rate than available on the current link, necessitating a link adaptation to provide the higher rate, or necessitating an action if the higher rate is unavailable on the current link.
 In all such cases, service continuity and/or user experience should be maintained to the extent possible during this action.
-As an example, when making a network transition during a phone call the handover procedures should be executed in such a way that any perceptible interruption to the conversation will be minimized.
+As an example, when making a network transition during a phone call, the handover procedures should be executed in such a way that any perceptible interruption to the conversation will be minimized.

 This standard supports cooperative use of information available at the mobile node and within the network infrastructure.
 The mobile node is well-placed to detect available network resources based on the use cases that they are performing.
 The network infrastructure is well-suited to store the necessary information that are required to provide either a better user experience or managing the mobile devices better.
-The information could be handover and radio resource management related such as neighborhood cell lists, location of mobile nodes, available link layer radio resources and higher layer service availability, home energy management system such as, multicast group information with their keys, certificates.
+The information could be handover and radio resource management related such as neighborhood cell lists, location of mobile nodes, available link layer radio resources and higher layer service availability, home energy management system such as, multicast group information with their keys, and certificates.